Davis station (MBTA)

 Davis station is an underground Massachusetts Bay Transportation Authority (MBTA) Red Line rapid transit station located at Davis Square in Somerville, Massachusetts.
 The accessible station has a single island platform for the Red Line, as well as a dedicated busway on the surface.
 It opened in 1984 as part of the Red Line Northwest Extension project.

+Station design

+The station has a single underground island platform, oriented approximately east-west under Davis Square.
+It has two brutalist concrete headhouses – at College Avenue on the east side of the square, and at Holland Street on the west side.
+A fare mezzanine running the length of the station connects the two headhouses and the platform.
+A skylight in the plaza provides natural light to the mezzanine.
+The station is accessible, with elevators connecting the mezzanine to the platform and the College Avenue headhouse.